-Issue: How the usage of different currencies impacts QuickBooks and Precoro integration.
+How the usage of different currencies impacts QuickBooks and Precoro integration

 Can I change the supplier’s currencies in Precoro if this supplier is integrated with QuickBooks?

-If a supplier is integrated with QuickBooks, you cannot change currency (QuickBooks does not allow a change to a supplier's currency).
-If you need to change a currency — you can disable a supplier in Precoro and create a new one with all the necessary configurations.
+If a supplier is already integrated with QuickBooks, you cannot change the currency (QuickBooks does not allow changing the supplier’s currency).
+However, if you do need to change a currency, you can disable the Supplier in Precoro and create a new one with all the necessary configurations.

 You can still set up an integration.
 The home currency from QuickBooks will be added to your additional currencies in Precoro.

-Please note: suppliers with different currencies in Precoro and Quickbooks can't be synced/mapped if multicurrency in QuickBooks is disabled.
-We also can't integrate suppliers with two or more currencies.
+Please note that suppliers with different currencies in Precoro and QuickBooks cannot be synced/mapped if multicurrency in QuickBooks is disabled.

-- Multicurrency in QuickBooks is enabled.
-What happens if I import suppliers from QuickBooks with currencies which are not in the currency list in Precoro?
+Multicurrency in QuickBooks is enabled.
+What happens if I import suppliers from QuickBooks with currencies that are not in the currency list in Precoro?

 Your suppliers will be imported successfully.
-All missing currencies will be added to the currency list in Precoro, as well as will be added to imported suppliers.
+All missing currencies will be added to the currency list in Precoro as well as to the imported suppliers.

-Please note: multicurrency must be enabled in QuickBooks.
+Please note that multicurrency must be enabled in QuickBooks.

-In this instance, you need to undertake these steps:
+In this instance, you need to undertake the following steps:

-- The bill is withdrawn in the home currency (the exchange rate is taken into account), and the amount of payment to this account will be displayed in both the home and additional currencies.
+The bill is withdrawn in the home currency (the exchange rate is taken into account), and the amount of payment to this account will be displayed in both home and additional currencies.

 In the Transaction Journal, this transaction will be displayed only in the home currency.